 During the 2017 General Session, the Legislature passed House Bill 212, Incentive for Effective Teachers in High Poverty Schools, which provides an annual salary bonus to eligible teachers in high poverty schools.
 This report is provided to the Education Interim Committee to evaluate the extent to which a salary bonus improves recruitment and retention of effective teachers in high poverty schools.
-During the 2021-2022 school year, 123 teachers received a salary bonus of \$7,000.
+During the 2022-2023 school year, 100 teachers received a salary bonus of \$7,000.

 As noted in previous evaluations, this evaluation does not find strong evidence that the salary bonus improves teacher recruitment and retention.
 It finds very little evidence that the program is being used to recruit teachers at high poverty schools.
 In terms of retention, for many of the teachers surveyed, their main reason for teaching in their current school is that they find satisfaction in working with students from low- income families and diverse backgrounds and the impact they make in the lives of their students.
 In other words, the data suggest that teachers stay in high poverty schools due to a broader subset of factors.
 Many teachers described the salary bonus as a form of recognition and motivation.
-Fourteen teachers (26%) did indicate that the salary bonus encouraged them to reconsider leaving the profession or moving to a different school.
-However, a similar percentage (21%) of teachers shared that they expect to either leave the teaching profession or move to a different school within the next 12 months despite receiving the salary bonus.
+Sixteen teachers (16%) did indicate that the salary bonus encouraged them to reconsider leaving the profession or moving to a different school.
+However, nine teachers (9%) shared that they expect to either leave the teaching profession or move to a different school within the next 12 months despite receiving the salary bonus.